Voice Trials 2020 – Auditions for new Boy and Girl Choristers

-Exeter Cathedral and Exeter Cathedral School will be holding auditions for new Boy and Girl Choristers on Tuesday 29th January 2019.
+Exeter Cathedral and Exeter Cathedral School will be holding auditions for new Boy and Girl Choristers in January 2020.

 For full details please contact the School’s Registrar, Mrs Lucy Lewis: firstname.lastname@example.org